Intelligent Automation vs. RPA: Difference Between the Two

 With RPA, the customer also gets an estimated delivery time as soon as they select the product.

-RPA also helps the customers in selecting that financial product that suits them the most.
+RPA also helps customers select the financial product that suits them the most.
 Also, it can renew insurance policies for the customers.

-On the other hand, intelligent automation helps in processing of incoming and outgoing transactions.
-This also helps in investigating the payment issues while reducing the dependency on employees.
+On the other hand, intelligent automation helps in the processing of incoming and outgoing transactions.
+This also helps investigate payment issues while reducing dependency on employees.

-Also, IA can create reports and helps the companies in drawing conclusions and that too, without any human intervention.
+Also, IA can create reports and help companies in drawing conclusions, and that too, without any human intervention.

 Risk management is also key in IA.
-It helps the companies in identifying the potential risks involved within a transaction.
+It helps the companies identify the potential risks involved in a transaction.

 Also Read: Blue Prism Vs. UiPath: Which Tool is Better?